mocklis/mocklis.docs/source/introduction/index.rst

 Pros
 ----

-* What you see is what you get.
-No code is hidden from view, and you can freely set break points and inspect variables as you're debugging your tests.
+* The code is free from 'magic'.
+What you see is what you get, and you can set breakpoints in both your own and the generated code.

 * You can easily extend Mocklis with your own steps, with whatever bespoke behaviour you might need.